 The Illinois High School Association is proud to offer one of the largest and most extensive sportsmanship programs in the country with its renowned “Do What’s Right!” program.

 The Do What’s Right! sportsmanship program encompasses a multitude of different initiatives and opportunities for member schools and their students.
-Those efforts include Sportsmanship Banners for schools who display exemplary sportsmanship at IHSA state final team events, the Sportspersons of the Year awards that honor model students from around the state, educational materials like the IHSA Sportsmanship Expectations and the Sport A Winning Attitude awards, which although officials, coaches and administrators to recognize small acts of sportsmanship at all levels that often go overlooked.
+Those efforts include Sportsmanship Banners for schools who display exemplary sportsmanship at IHSA state final team events, a bi-annual Student Leadership Conference, educational materials like the IHSA Sportsmanship Expectations, and the Sport A Winning Attitude awards, which officials, coaches and administrators use to recognize acts of sportsmanship at all levels that often go overlooked.

 Do What’s Right! is also proud to present the nation’s first and only sportsmanship mascot, Add A. Tude.
 Add A. Tude joined the IHSA in 1997 and has been a fixture at IHSA state final events since that time, in addition to making appearances at member schools upon request.
 Add A. Tude represents the vigor and friendliness of the proper behavior that is the backbone of good sportsmanship.

 The Do What’s Right! program receives guidance and oversight from an eight-person Sportsmanship Advisory Committee, made up of member school administrators, and a Student Advisory Committee driven by 22 student leaders from around the state.
 Members of these committees are often on-site at IHSA state finals to help judge the sportsmanship for the awards programs above.